steaklive/EveryRay-Rendering-Engine/doc/Graphics_Overview.md

 },
 ```

-_Note: As of v1.0, I have personally tested the engine on the "Very Low" preset which allowed the engine to run on one of my test machines with GTX 850m (2GB), i5-4200m at 720p in ~30FPS._
+_Note: As of v1.0, I have personally tested the engine on the "Very Low" preset which allowed the engine to run on one of my weakest test machines with GTX 850m (2GB), i5-4200m at 720p in ~30FPS._